bonomani/devmon/docs/TEMPLATES.md

 ### STATISTIC transform
-This transform takes a repeater type data alias as the input for the transform and computes a non-repeater type data alias.
-The STATISTIC transform can compute the minimum value, the maximum value, the average value and the sum of the values of the repeater type data alias.
-Moreover it can count the number of values of the repeater type data alias.
+This transform computes statistics to the targetOID which is of `non-repeater` type

-If the input is a non-repeater data alias, the transform returns the value of the input data.
-However, if the number of values is to be counted the returned value is 1.
+Example:

-If for example the average temperature in a device with multiple temperature sensors is to be monitored, the transformation could be:
+The average temperature in a device with multiple temperature sensors is to be monitored, the transformation could be:
 ```
 TempAvg : STATISTIC : {ciscoEnvMonTemperatureStatusValue} AVG
 ```